 The Hotel Key

 Determine how key the hotel is to your visit.
 Clearly you’ll want to spend your time there in some kind of luxury – it is Christmas after all.
 Under no circumstances do we suggest you should cut corners when it comes to accommodation at the heart of Manhattan.
 But it is no use paying much more for a hotel that offers spa treatments, incredible restaurants and all manner of in-room extras if you are going to treat it more as a bed and breakfast.
-More on hotels to come – but look online at some of our favourites and you’ll start imagining yourself there: The Soho Grand; Library Hotel; The Carlyle; The Waldorf Astoria; The Four Seasons; Hotel Giraffe; The Bryant Park Hotel; Langham Place; The Plaza; Hotel Beacon; The Bowery.
+More on hotels to come – but look online at some of our favourites and you’ll start imagining yourself there: The Soho Grand; Library Hotel; The Carlyle; The Waldorf Astoria; The Four Seasons; Hotel Giraffe; The Bryant Park Hotel; The Langham; The Plaza; Hotel Beacon; The Bowery.

 So you have arrived at the hotel (for us it’s the Soho Grand), checked in and unpacked.
 You’re tired after the long journey – but no time for naps people.
 Instead, freshen up and shake off the cobwebs with a short walk to take in your nearby surroundings before it goes dark.
 The drive from the airport will have helped it hit home: you are in New York, you really are.
 The walk will reinforce the fact.